davidteather/TikTokBot/README.md

 ### Installing and Prerequisites

 You need to have ffmpeg installed and in your path variable, tutorial [here](https://www.thewindowsclub.com/how-to-install-ffmpeg-on-windows-10).
-Also, make sure you have in the directory of tiktokbot.py folders called output and downloaded.

 You will also have to follow the instructions [here](https://github.com/davidteather/TikTok-Api) for installing the unofficial tiktok-api

 Python Requirements
 ```
-pip install requests
 pip install TikTokApi
 ```